woodWUDE/SafePath/README.md

 ---

 ## 📌 Project Overview
-SafePath is a mobile application designed to help users find reliable road companions for safe nighttime travel, ensuring security and peace of mind during late journeys.
+SafePath is a mobile application designed to help users find reliable road companions for safe travel, ensuring security and peace of mind during late journeys.